Identifying the “right-fit” CM software

 When you’re in the market for new construction management (CM) or Capital Improvement Program (CIP) software tool, you must do your due diligence.
 Diving headfirst into a platform with the flashy marketing campaign or spending millions on advertising wants to get you the functionality that your organization is looking for.
 Owners need more than anything to have a checklist.
 Owners need to spend time reviewing what is essential to the organization internally and what areas can be upgraded or enhanced for the benefit of the agency.
 Most importantly, take your time.

-We are constantly compared with all the current market tools available, but once an owner starts to compare features versus functionality, CIPO begins to really stand out.
+We are constantly compared with all the current market tools available, but once an owner starts to compare features versus functionality, CIPO begins to stand out.
 And the reason is that we offer both!
 Features are the tools built into a platform that is intended to complete a task or action.
-Functionality is how those tools actually work to provide a benefit to the user.
+Functionality is how those tools work to provide a benefit to the user.